 What is Interac?

-Both of Interac’s e-transfer and online payment services are popular banking methods at Canadian online casinos.
+Interac’s e-transfer and online payment services are popular banking methods at Canadian online casinos.
 The e-transfer function is commonly used to send payments to friends and family, but doesn’t involve the direct transfer of money between two different bank accounts.

 Instead, payments are approved via a third-party payment solutions company called CertaPay, which then authorizes the transaction and sends a notification to both participants by email.
 Interac e-transfer is widely available at both Canadian financial institutions and casino sites, and is regulated by the Bank of Canada.